 The Policastros received tremendous support while in hospital but they realized there were few services available to help them if they were to leave.
 The few services that were available were very fragmented and difficult to coordinate.

 The daunting task of home care seemed overwhelming, especially without an agency available to coordinate the services needed to support Angela at home.
-They also learned that there were no local specialized homes or facility available that could care for her.
+They also learned that there were no local specialized homes or facilities available that could care for her.
 The nearest facilities were hours from their home.
 These voids in the system made a horrifying situation even worse.

 The Policastros sought placement for Angela in a specialty hospital they found in Connecticut.
-The Policastros learned this beautiful facility had the ability to offer their daughter the therapeutic, nursing and potential long-term care she required.
+The Policastros learned this beautiful facility had the ability to offer their daughter the therapeutic, nursing, and potential long-term care she required.
 The best part of this facility was the loving environment Angela was embraced with.

 The overall lack of services locally put additional emotional and physical strains on the Policastros, as they would travel to Connecticut over 2 hours away to spend time with their daughter.
 Angela succumbed to her frail state and passed away shortly after her first birthday.

 Since the birth of his daughter, Bob Policastro has been a voice to address the problems and needs facing medically fragile children and their families.
 He never forgot the voids in the system that impacted his family.
 Bob has many special children in memory along with their families that have touched his heart.
-He pushed forward with advocacy and educational efforts to promote a greater knowledge and understanding of medically frail children and their needs.
+He pushed forward with advocacy and educational efforts to promote greater knowledge and understanding of medically frail children and their needs.

-In 1992, the non for profit Angela’s House, was created to offer families and professionals an agency to call to help medically frail children and their families.
+In 1992, the non for profit Angela’s House was created to offer families and professionals an agency to call to help medically frail children and their families.
 Angela’s House has helped to simplify home care options for families by coordinating the extensive array of services needed to support medically frail children at home.